tylnesh/cpp-sdk-samples/README.md

-#Sample Apps for Affdex C++ SDK for Windows / Linux
+#Sample Apps for Affdex SDK for Windows and Linux

 Welcome to our repository on GitHub!
 Here you will find example code to get you started with our Affdex SDK 3.0 and begin emotion-enabling you own app!
 Documentation for the SDKs is available on the <a href=http://developer.affectiva.com/>Affectiva's Developer Portal</a>.